Serviced Apartments in Poland

 Key Takeaways

-• Price range for long-stay accommodations in Poland is $2000 - $5000 per month.
+• Price range for long-stay accommodations in Poland spans from $2000 to $5000 per month.

 Popular Cities in Poland